ananis25/funsql-python/README.md

 The initial implementation is mostly a direct port of the Julia library [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl/).
 Thanks to the original authors who have been refining the idea for some time!
 While I try improve the documentation here, go over to the parent repository which motivates the project.

 The `docs` directory has examples on how to use the library.
-* `using-nodes.ipynb` - shows how to use FunSQL to construct SQL queries.
-This is the user facing API.
+* `using-nodes.ipynb` - This is the user facing API, and shows how to use FunSQL to construct SQL queries.
+* `using-clauses.ipynb` - FunSQL compiles the tree of SQL nodes to something close to the lexical structure of SQL, called clause objects.
+These directly translate to SQL text, only abstracting over spaces and dialect specific punctuation.
+When projects like [Substrait](https://substrait.io/) are further along, might be a good idea to use that as a backend instead.

-The repository [funsql-examples](https://github.com/ananis25/funsql-examples) contains more examples of queries written using FunSQL.
+The `examples` directory has more examples of queries written using FunSQL.

 ## Installation